Roy Williams (basketball coach): 2009–16

 The Tar Heels started out slow during the 2010–11 season, dropping early games to Minnesota, Vanderbilt, and Illinois, and also being blown out by twenty points at Georgia Tech.
 It was not until Williams made the difficult decision to start freshman point guard Kendall Marshall over junior Larry Drew II that the Tar Heels returned to their dominant winning ways.
 The Heels won the ACC Regular Season Championship after beating Duke in their final regular season game in Chapel Hill.
-It was Carolina's fifth ACC Regular Season title in eight years under Coach Williams.
-However, Carolina lost to Duke a week later in the ACC Tournament Championship game.
-Coach Williams was selected as the ACC Coach of the Year for the second time since becoming head coach at North Carolina for overcoming the adversity of losing some players to transfer and dismissal and winning the ACC regular season title.
-After defeating Long Island, Washington, and Marquette, the Heels (29–8, 14–2) lost to the Kentucky Wildcats in the Elite Eight.
+It was Chapel Hill's fifth ACC Regular Season title in eight years under Coach Williams.
+However, Chapel Hill lost to Duke a week later in the ACC Tournament Championship game.
+Coach Williams was selected as the ACC Coach of the Year for the second time since becoming head coach at UNC Chapel Hill for overcoming the adversity of losing some players to transfer and dismissal and winning the ACC regular season title.
+After defeating Long Island, Washington, and Marquette, the Tar Heels (29–8, 14–2) lost to the Kentucky Wildcats in the Elite Eight.